 Allow to thaw.
 Serve chilled or at room temperature within 3 days.
 If not eating the same day, store in the refrigerator overnight.
 Once assembled, the petits fours can be covered in plastic wrap and stored in the freezer, before or after dipping in the glaze, until desired.

-Reprinted with permission from Petite Pâtisserie by Cheryl Wakerhauser, Page Street Publishing Co.
+This petits fours recipe is reprinted with permission from Petite Pâtisserie by Cheryl Wakerhauser, Page Street Publishing Co.
 2020.
 Photo credit: Alan Weiner